mcdemarco/the-new-kitchen-cookbook/vegetables/cauliflower.md

 ## Variants

-THis also works with Romanesco, a.k.a.
+This also works with Romanesco, a.k.a.
 Romanesco broccoli or Romanesque cauliflower (the one that looks like a fractal).
 Cut the roasting time down to 15--20 minutes.
 Alternate spicing: salt, pepper, garlic powder, and smoked paprika.